jpham658/melody/README.md

 ## Features

-- High-quality music streaming from popular sources
+- High-quality music streaming from YouTube
-- Playback controls such as play, pause, skip, volume control, etc.
+- Playback controls such as play, pause, skip, etc.
-- Queue management with the ability to add, remove, and shuffle tracks
+- Queue management with the ability to add and shuffle tracks
 - Music search with flexible query options
 - Rich music-related commands
-- Customizable prefix
 - And more!

 ## Dependencies